Jaye Muller

-Jaye Muller (born Jens Müller) is a German musician and Internet entrepreneur who performed under the name J., and later in a duo named "Muller and Patton" with American musician Ben Patton and under the name "Count Jaye" (since 2015).
-In 1992, he released his second solo album, We Are the Majority.
-As of 1996, it had sold 350,000 copies worldwide.
+Jaye Muller (born Jens Müller) is a German musician and Internet entrepreneur who performed under the name J. in the 1990s, and later in a duo named "Muller and Patton" with American musician Ben Patton and since 2015 under the name "Count Jaye".
+In 1992, he released his second solo album, We Are the Majority, which as of 1996 had sold 350,000 copies worldwide.